Time and place:

 The Fine Print that must be repeated here as a matter of policy:

-Students without the prerequisites for this couse, an introductory computer architecture course and a data structures course, are likely to fail.
+Prerequisites — Those who have not taken an introductory computer architecture course and a data structures course are likely to fail.

-Temporary grades of I (Incomplete) will be granted only on the basis of discussion with the professor, preferably as soon as possible.
+Incompletes — Temporary grades of I will be granted only on the basis of discussion with the professor, preferably as soon as possible.
 Failure to return borrowed equipment will lead to a grade of I until that equipment is returned or replaced.

-If, for any reason, including but not limited to long or short-term disability, you need any kind of accomodation, including but not limited to special seating or special arrangements for exams, please contact me during my office hours, or at other times, in person, by phone or by E-mail.
+Special accomodation — If, for any reason, including but not limited to long or short-term disability, you need any kind of accomodation, including but not limited to special seating, please contact me during my office hours, or at other times, in person, by phone or by E-mail.
 The office of Student Disability Services in 3015 Burge Hall may be able to help.